SPARCED/LinResSims/sim_configs/README.md

 "downsample_rate": Integer value to specify downsampling ratio to save disk space, every n-th point is saved output files.

-"model_module": Nested dict to specify options for single cell model.
+"model_module": Dict to specify options ["load_model","run_model","output"] for single cell model.

+{
 "load_model": Name of the module that generates required inputs for single cell model.
 Module and function name must match and must be placed under bin/modules.

 "run_model": Name of the module that runs the single cell model.
-Module and functiona name must match and must be placed under bin/modules, "output": Array specifying the names of output from "run_model" funciton. "xoutS" and "tout" are essentional, may contain additional elements based on model structure.
+Module and functiona name must match and must be placed under bin/modules,

+"output": Array specifying the names of output from "run_model" funciton. "xoutS" and "tout" are essentional, may contain additional elements based on model structure.
+}

+"stim": Dict to specify growth factor ["egf,"ins","hgf","nrg","pdgf","igf","fgf" ] concentrations in nM.

+"apoptosis": Dict to specify options for apoptosis submodel (applicable to SPARCED)

+{
+      "formula": algebraic formula for apoptosis marker as string.
+      "threshold": minimum threshold value for apoptosis marker to define apoptosis event.
+}

+"drs": Dict to specify options for drug dose response simulations.

+{
+      "drug": Species name for the drug as string, "dose_um": Float value to specify drug dose in uM, "rep": String identifier for a replicate,
+      "output_partition": Boolean to specify whether outputs for each dose and replicate are saved in individual folder under "sim_name"
+}